 A very good example of the effect we’re referring to is on the Adventure Junkies homepage.
 It has a captivating image supporting the message of the CTA, which makes you want to get out there and have your very own adventure.

 Establish a Connection

-The relationships you build with your leads and customers are what ultimately counts.
+The relationships you build with your leads and customers are what ultimately count.
 And if you can start that relationship off on the right foot with something as simple as a CTA – you truly will be the master of your marketing.

 This tactic may not be relevant for every brand, and some might be able to utilize it more easily than others.
-The trick lies not only in speaking the language of your customers but also showing them who you are, what you stand for, and how you can help.
+The trick lies not only in speaking the language of your customers but also in showing them who you are, what you stand for, and how you can help.

 Let’s explain the point with an example.
 EPIC’s homepage features a CTA at the very bottom, in what is essentially the contact section.